 We meet at 9:00 am on Sunday mornings for Bible study.
 The children’s classes are fun, well-staffed, and secure.
 Our teen classes are challenging, welcoming and pretty much the white-water ride you’d expect when a group of teenagers get together.
-Very soon we are looking to update our teen center.
+We have recently updated our teen center.

 There are several adult classes from which to choose.
 These are typically grouped according to stage of life.
 All are led by capable teachers and none will expect you to speak up unless you want to.
 Coffee and light refreshments are usually available.

 - Praise and Worship - At 10:00 am, we gather in the auditorium for worship.
 You’ll probably notice that we sing a cappella – without musical instruments.
 We don’t have anything against them – it’s just one of our traditions.
 When you walk in the door, you’re in the “band.”
 So if you want to join in, go ahead.
 Lots of our members make what we lovingly refer to as a “joyful noise.”